 Scale up Selected projects, that have a long term potential to transform and add to the common good in digitalization, are assisted over a long term.
 They are guided to the market, and eventually transferred to an external partner.
 This happened both with IRMA and PEP.

 iLab projects are typically open-source, using open-standards, and are built with open-source tools, and target multiple platforms (web/mobile/desktop).
 To work efficiently iLab automates its tasks (such as detecting bugs, analysis on programs, crash reporting). iLab values sustainability: designing concepts for the long term with limited energy footprint and minimal resources.

 An important theme is inclusion.
 Estimates about the number of people with a digital handicap in the Netherlands suggest that around 4.500.000 people in the Netherlands have a reading, cognitive, motor, visual, and/or hearing impairment.
 That is around 26% of the Dutch society.
 As we research the whole of society, we have to take these factors into account.
 That is why we include interaction design in our work process.

-We often work with personal data, data that can be traced to a natural person and which can be identified.
-Besides using encryption to protect the data, we often use pseudonimization, anonymization, and aggregation to avoid linkability and traceability issues.
-This is also applied in our PEP project, that is using polymorphic encryption and pseudonimization.
+We often work with personal data, data that can be linked to a natural person and which can be identified.
+Besides using encryption to protect the data, we use pseudonymization, anonymization, and aggregation to avoid linkability issues.
+This stategy is used in our PEP project, that is using polymorphic encryption and pseudonymization.
 We apply the principle of data minimization, to store the minimal data that is needed for the requirements.
 This can avoid data leaks in the future.

 We design our systems with high security standards in mind.
 If possible, we design decentralized systems that offer participants control of their own data.
 If a centralized system is needed, we design it in a distributed way that enforces redundant access control and logging and an audit trail.
 We do this to avoid a single point of failure.
 Typically, availability is one of the default security requirements we start with.